matheuspedrosam/matheuspedrosam/README.md

  ##

-   ### Sobre mim ✌️
+   ### About me ✌️
-- 👨‍💻 Desenvolvedor web
+- 👨‍💻 Web Developer.
-- 📚 Desenvolvendo com Javascript.
+- 📚 Developing with Javascript.
-- 📍 Brasileiro de Maceió - AL.
+- 📍 Brazilian from Maceió - AL.
-- 🎓 Estudante do curso de sistemas de informação
+- 🎓 Coursing systems of information.

 ##